nnellans/terraform-guide/README.md

 - `terraform graph`
   - Shows you the dependency graph for the resources
   - It outputs into a graph description language called DOT
-  - You can use Graphviz or GraphvizOnline to convert into an image
+  - You can use tools like Graphviz or GraphvizOnline to convert into an image
 - `terraform import`
   - work in progress
 - `terraform init`